BiAIT*: Symmetrical Bidirectional Optimal Path Planning with Adaptive Heuristic: Preliminaries

 \subsection{Adaptively Informed Trees}

 This section reviews AIT* proposed in \cite{strub2020adaptively} and \cite{strub2021ait} briefly.
 AIT* reduces the time cost of the most costly procedure: collision checking.
-The adaptively informed heuristic uses lazy-reverse search to guide the forward search.
-With the result of the lazy-reverse search, the collision checking in the forward search only needs to check a small portion of the candidate edges.
+The adaptively informed heuristic uses the lazy-reverse search to guide the forward search.
+With the help of the lazy-reverse search, the collision checking in the forward search only needs to check a small portion of the candidate edges.

 The basic procedure of AIT* is shown in Algorithm \ref{AITAlgorithm}. $sample(batchSize)$ takes a batch of $batchSize$ samples with the informed sampling method \cite{gammell2018informed} in the sampling stage. $lazyReverseSearch()$ constructs a lazy-reverse search tree rooted at the goal.
-The lazy-reverse tree is constructed lazily without collision checking, which means in the lazy-reverse tree, only vertices are valid, and edges may be infeasible. $forwardSearch()$ incrementally constructs the forward tree whenever $forwardSearchMayImprove()$ returns true, which means the forward search may help to extend the forward tree towards the promising direction.
-When the collision happens, $collide()$ returns true, and $updateLazySearching()$ reconstructs the related branch of the lazy-reverse tree.
+The lazy-reverse tree is constructed lazily without collision checking, which means only vertices are valid and edges may be infeasible in the lazy-reverse tree. $forwardSearch()$ incrementally constructs the forward tree whenever $forwardSearchMayImprove()$ returns true, which means the forward search may help to extend the forward tree towards the promising direction.
+When the collision happens, $collide()$ returns true, and $updateLazyReverseSearch()$ reconstructs the related branches of the lazy-reverse tree.
 AIT* uses $prune()$ to remove branches that can not help to improve the solution further.
 At the end of each iteration, AIT* discards the whole lazy-reverse tree and reconstructs it from scratch in the next iteration.